 Lanza had the charismatic qualities and creative skills of the greatest of tenors and the greatest of popular singers.
 He had a “natural” tenor voice that came with energy, drama, purity and passion.
 His mezza voce, combined with his extended range and impressive volume, afford him a special place among the greats.

-And while musical tastes have changed considerably in five decades, Lanza’s quality and ability to “crossover” from the popular to the classical in a disarmingly masterful way is still a phenomenon that continues to attract fans from across the globe.
+And while musical tastes have changed considerably in six decades, Lanza’s quality and ability to “crossover” from the popular to the classical in a disarmingly masterful way is still a phenomenon that continues to attract fans from across the globe.
+His Range and Scope

-Yet even variety is not enough.
-It takes more, and Lanza had even more.
-He could vocalize with sweet soft passion or powerful drama to show that the expression came from the heart and that the meaning came from the soul.
-His diction in both Italian and English was superb, and he took enormous care in shaping each word and phrase with sentiment and feeling.
 Critics claimed that he “shouted” and overused his gift and lacked the discipline of the great tenors who dominated the opera houses of his era.
 Some of the same criticisms were made of Maria Callas and Caruso.
 Those critics are footnotes in the history of music while the aforementioned giants are still admired today.